nyan222/roman_empire_zoomcamp/README.md

 When you create a new configuration with Terraform, you need to initialize the directory.

-From your local machine, run [terraform init](https://www.terraform.io/docs/commands/init.html) to initialize the working directory.
+From your local machine, run [terraform init](https://www.terraform.io/docs/commands/init.html) to initialize the working directory:

 ``` bash
 cd